Friday, September 7, 2018

 Bloomington never looks better than in the prime of the autumn season, so make the effort to get out and see the town before (or after) game time.
 Hop on a dockless Pace bike and explore the sites off the B-Line Trail, including the Bloomington Farmers’ Market (Indiana’s largest) every Saturday.
 Take photos at the quintessentially Bloomington Sample Gates before touring the Old Crescent, home to IU’s most historic campus buildings.
 Stop by the Fowler Pumpkin Patch to choose from thousands of pumpkins, take a hayride, visit the petting zoo, or get lost in the corn maze (and see our full outdoor fall bucket list here).
 Then get game ready and commemorate the trip with an IU sweatshirt from The Indiana Shop.

 There’s no shortage of delectable dinner options in Bloomington—both old classics and new favorites.
 If you’re in the mood for pizza, Mother Bear’s has been serving up award-winning slices since 1973, or try newcomer King Dough on the Square for a gourmet, wood-fired take on an old standby.
 Janko’s Little Zagreb has long been a go-to for steaks and an expansive wine list, while Scholar's Keep offers modern small plates and old favorites from the former Scholar's Inn alongside a creative cocktail list complete with a Dark & Stormy slushie.
-Decadent Italian and Mediterranean cuisine meet craft cocktails and decorum at Alchemy at the Princess Theater, where a list of (suggested) 10 Commandments maintain a civil late-night drinking vibe.
+If you're looking for something casual and classic, BuffaLouie's is a great place go to.
+They have wings, burgers, and tons of IU memorabilia to hype you up for the game.
+Added perk: it's only a 20-minute walk from the stadium.
 Or, skip dinner altogether and head over to Memorial Stadium for some proper tailgating food.

 It’s Game Time